Directed by Radley Metzger

 Release Date: April 16, 1974

 In the early 1970’s, having “sexual hang ups” was severely frowned upon by anyone who was truly “with it.”
-Thus began the (brief) era of “bisexual chic.”
+Thus began the era of bisexual chic.
 The vogue was short-lived, so short that few films had the opportunity to capitalize on the fad.
-This is what makes Score such a unique and enjoyable experience.
-In the modern era, when bisexual adult films are widely perceived to be uniformly terrible, Score entices us with a glimpse at a genre that could have been but sadly never was.
+This is what makes SCORE such a unique and enjoyable experience.
+In the modern era, when bisexual adult films are widely perceived to be uniformly terrible, SCORE entices us with a glimpse at a genre that could have been but sadly never was.

 While still in the early stages of his career, director Radley Metzger had already begun to solidify his reputation as a master of arthouse erotica by 1974.
 His meticulously cast, wittily-scripted films were head and shoulders above those of his more exploitative contemporaries.

 Of the leads, Calvin Culver is perhaps the best known of the bunch.
-He had earlier shot to icon status under the “nom-de-porn” Casey Donovan in Wakefield Poole’s gay opus Boys in the Sand.
+He had earlier shot to icon status under the “nom-de-porn” Casey Donovan in Wakefield Poole’s gay opus BOYS IN THE SAND (1971).
 Culver plays the wide-eyed but repressed Eddie with such deft skill, it is quite obvious he has met such sticks-in-the-mud many times before.

 Rounding out the cast is Carl Parker as Mike, the telephone repairman.
 Parker is given little to do besides look sexy, but this he does exceedingly well.
-Metzger would later use Parker to great effect in the S&M themed The Image (aka The Punishment of Anne.)
+Metzger would later use Parker to great effect in the S&M themed THE IMAGE.

-Metzger (as Henry Paris) would go on to become one of the most respected and creative auteurs of hardcore erotica, helming such classics as The Opening of Misty Beethoven, The Private Afternoons of Pamela Mann and Barbara Broadcast.
-Score is an early work of Metzger’s genius and foreshadows the greatness to come.
-In Score he slowly builds, layer-upon-layer, the sexual suspense which leads to a most satisfying climax.
+Metzger (as Henry Paris) would go on to become one of the most respected and creative auteurs of hardcore erotica, helming such classics as THE PRIVATE AFTERNOONS OF PAMELA MANN (1974), THE OPENING OF MISTY BEETHOVEN (1976) and BARBARA BROADCAST (1977).
+SCORE is an early work of Metzger’s genius and foreshadows the greatness to come.
+In SCORE he slowly builds, layer-upon-layer, the sexual suspense which leads to a most satisfying climax.
 He takes his characters to the sexual brink, bringing the audience along for the ride.

 Early DVD releases featured the heavily censored “soft” version.
 However Cult Epics has come up trumps with their recent DVD and Blu-Ray release.
 The film is presented completely uncut, with a wealth of extras including director’s commentary and a new on-camera interview with star Lynn Lowry.
 Highly Reccomended!